nftchance/plug-types/README.md

 };
 ```

-With this configuration, we have the types needed to send `Mail` from one `Wallet` to another. *Why would you need this?*
+With this configuration, we have the types needed to send `Mail` from one `Wallet` to another.

-In an intent framework, a simple mental model is one where someone has swiped right on Tinder, but the recipient has to pay to execute and decode the contents.
+*Why would you need this?* In an intent framework, a simple mental model is one where someone has swiped right on Tinder, but the recipient has to pay to execute and decode the contents (who swiped).
 The person that swiped right can do this without paying any cost as the receiver will be the executor.
-Of course, this is just one very simple example!
+This is just one very simple example.

+With our types declared, we will initialize the `emporium-types` config with the `EIP-712` data types that we have just declared.

 ```typescript
 // path: ./<your-project>/config.ts